Skip to Content

 1 film available on Netflix, watch the trailer

-Six people from different walks of life compete in an escape room to win $10,000, and of course, things start to take a dark turn.
+In the original movie, six people from different walks of life compete in an escape room to win $10,000, and of course, things start to take a dark turn.

-Six former winners find themselves locked in another series of deadly escape rooms, in a sick “tournament of champions”.
+In this one, six former winners find themselves locked in another series of deadly escape rooms, in a sick “tournament of champions”.

 I honestly enjoyed the first movie a lot more, but it’s still fun seeing all the different escape rooms and how they try to get out of them!